There are friends who pass in and out of your life, and there are some people who make an indelible mark.

 Meeting up to sit in silence may sound odd to some people, but they haven't met you guys.

-You get a kick out of simply being with them, and if a three-hour hang-out session involves a 90-minute nap, 30 minutes of unbridled snacking and 60 minutes of Game of Thrones, so be it.
+You get a kick out of simply being with them, and if a three-hour hang-out session involves a 90-minute nap, 30 minutes of unbridled snacking and 60 minutes of Selling Sunset, so be it.

 6. You hide nothing from them